ninalui/apps-final-project/README.md

 #### Contribution
 Nina:
+1. Fixed bug where leaderboard was not updating when users create new posts.
+    - Added listeners to posts and breeds subcollections to fetch data when changes happen.
+2. Updated profile screen:
+    - Added displaying user's email address.
+    - Added an edit icon to user's image so it's clear it can be changed.
+    - Added a button to log out.
+3. Added notification functionality:
+    - User can toggle notifications on and off, and schedule the time they want to receive a notification.
+    - Daily notification is scheduled to send at the time user specified.
+    - Added functionality for user to be navigated to Map screen when tapping on notification.

 Shuying:
 1. Enhanced location functionality in CreatePost screen:
     - Implemented Google Maps API integration for static and interactive maps